swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 ~~~

-In addition to asking for elements of a vector with the square bracket notation, we can ask a few other questions about vectors:
+We can ask a few questions about vectors:

 ~~~{.r}